harrypmdev/forest-exploration/README.md

 - The user can input the 'go (direction)' command to travel around the map.
 - Attempting to move outside the map results in an advisory message that the player cannot move in this direction, ensuring no errors occur in the code.
-- Attempting to use the go command with any direction other than 'north', 'east', 'south' or 'west' results in an advisory message being printed which suggests these options.
+- Attempting to use the 'go' command with any direction other than 'north', 'east', 'south' or 'west' results in an advisory message being printed which suggests these options.
 This ensures that anyone using the 'go' command incorrectly is notified of the correct way to use the command, improving the UX.

 <details>
 <summary> Go Command Screenshot </summary>